 The blue icon next to the Space name serves as a reminder that this is a Space.

-Now that we’ve connected to our account and created a Space, let’s add some content.
+Once you’re connected to your account and have created a Space, you can add content.

-To create a new folder, you can either highlight the Space name or double-click it, then click the Action icon to create the new folder within.
+To create a new folder, either highlight the Space name or double-click it, then click the Action icon to create the new folder within.

 Enter a name for the folder, then click Create to add it.

-To upload a file, you can drag and drop it into the folder or use the Action menu to navigate the local file system and select the file.
+To upload a file, drag and drop it into the folder or use the Action menu to navigate the local file system and select the file.

 You can check a file’s permissions from the Get info menu’s Permissions tab: